-Ms. Megan VerVynck Teaching and Learning Coordinator
+Ms. Laura Lopez Assistant Principal of Teaching and Learning

-Mr. Kevin Weck Assistant Principal/Dean of Students
+Mr. Adam Kordalewski Assistant Principal/Dean of Students

 The Board of Education meets on the second and fourth Tuesday of every month at the Westmont Village Hall located at 31 West Quincy Street Westmont, Illinois at 7:00 p.m., unless otherwise posted.
 All meetings are open to the public.